 Usage is the amount of electricity a home uses.
 To create accurate solar estimates, solar companies need at least 12 months of usage.
-This usage tells them how much energy the homeowner needs to produce with their array.
+Usage tells them how much energy the homeowner needs to produce with their solar panels.

 There is a delicate balance between making a profit and saving the customer money.
 This balance is why solar companies turn away homes that have low usage.

-If the home usage is to low, there are a couple of things you can do to increase your energy consumption and qualify for solar.
+If the home’s usage is too low, there are a couple of things that can increase the home’s energy consumption and qualify for solar.
 Two of these things include adding electrical appliances and increasing the number of people living in the home.

 Home Factors Used to Determine Solar Accommodation

 There are lots of factors that go into whether a home is a good fit for solar.
-Some of these factors include shading, direction, pitch and azimuth of the roof.
-A solar professional will verify these things won’t prevent maximum solar production before the system is approved.
+Some of these factors include shading, direction, pitch, and the azimuth of the roof.
+A solar professional will verify whether these things will prevent maximum solar production before the system is approved.

 Homeowners that don’t have a qualifying home may not be a lost cause.
 If the home can’t qualify for solar, unshaded space in the backyard is worth considering.

 Ground mounts, otherwise known as backyard panels, need at least 210.12 square feet of unshaded space.
 The property line setback requirements of the city the home is in can increase the minimum space required for an array.

 Another thing to consider is the type of home.
 If the home is a modular home, mobile home, or the person applying for solar is not the owner, it will not work.

 When to put solar on your home is a complex question.
 We hope the above guide has helped make it digestible.
 If you feel it is time to look at solar, don’t forget to compare quotes.